 Michigan State’s Johnny Green brought out the best in just about everyone during the 1956-57 basketball season.
-Upon joining a 4-7 lineup in January, he sparked a 10-game winning streak that captured the Spartans’ first Big Ten hoop title.
+Upon joining the Spartans’ 4-7 lineup in January, he sparked a 10-game winning streak that captured the school’s first Big Ten hoop title.

-And “just about everyone” included Kentucky head coach Adolph Rupp, a man history has painted a racist while he ruled his segregated state.
-Michigan State and Kentucky met in the 1957 NCAA Mideast Regional on the Wildcats’ campus, forcing Green, an African-American, to endure the humiliation of Jim Crow laws.
+And “just about everyone” included Kentucky head coach Adolph Rupp, a man history has painted as a racist while he ruled his segregated state and Southeastern Conference basketball.
+Michigan State and Kentucky met in the 1957 NCAA Mideast Regional on the Wildcats’ campus, forcing Green, an African American, to endure the humiliation of Jim Crow laws.

 The No. 11-ranked Spartans played two games at 10,000-seat Memorial Coliseum, edging No. 17 Notre Dame in the semifinal 85-83 and upsetting No. 3 Kentucky in the final 80-68 to book school’s first Final Four trip.

 Green was the only Black man for either team on the court.
 Same with after the title game when the finalists gathered in an arena room for sandwiches.
 But Rupp didn’t avoid Green.
 In fact, he sought out Green.

 “I remember Adolph Rupp very well,” Green said.
 “Both teams were together for refreshments.
 Coach Rupp came over to me and we were talking.
 He said, ‘Geez, I’d like to have you on my team.’ ”